danrusei/algorithms_with_Go/README.md

 # Data Structures and Algorithms

-Go data structures and algorithms
+**Go data structures and algorithms**
+The intent of this repository is to solve with **Go** the problems idetified by Geeksforgeeks as must known for coding interview.

-Based on the article: [Geeksforgeeks Algos to revision](https://www.geeksforgeeks.org/top-10-algorithms-in-interview-questions/amp/)
+Based on the article: **[Geeksforgeeks Algos to revision](https://www.geeksforgeeks.org/top-10-algorithms-in-interview-questions/amp/)**

 ## Graph